harmtemolder/koreader-calibre-plugin/README.md

      progress and location to calibre without having to connect your KOReader device.
    - A _Date_ column to store **when the last sync was performed**.
    - A _Date_ column to store **when the sidecar file was last modified**.
-Works
+Works for wired connection only, wireless will be always empty.
    - A _Date_ column to store **when the book status was first marked reading**.
    - A _Date_ column to store **when the book status was first marked finished**.
    - A _Long text_ column to store the **contents of the metadata sidecar** as